Babu Ishwar Sharan Singh

 Babu Ishwar Sharan Singh was an Indian freedom fighter, social worker and politician.
 He was born in Gonda, Uttar Pradesh.
-He was elected as an Member of the Uttar Pradesh Legislative Assembly from Gonda Assembly constituency.
-He died on 26 august 1991.
+He was elected as a Member of the Uttar Pradesh Legislative Assembly from Gonda Assembly constituency.
+He died on 26 August 1991.

 Early life and education

-Ishwar Sharan Singh was born on 5 August 1902 in Gonda, Uttar Pradesh.
+Ishwar Sharan Singh was born on 5 August 1902 in Gonda district, Uttar Pradesh.

 He completed his primary education from Ramdas Arya Pathshala, Etah.
-In 1915 and 1916 he admitted in Rajkiya High Schoo, Gonda.
+In 1915 and 1916 he admitted in Rajkiya High School, Gonda.

 Legacy

 On his memory a district governmental hospital, Babu Ishwar Sharan Singh Chikitshalaya in Gonda.